UA-Libraries-Research-Data-Services/Scholarly_API_Cookbook_Archive/README.md

 # University of Alabama Libraries Scholarly API Cookbook Archive

+> [!IMPORTANT]
-The [University of Alabama Libraries Scholarly API Cookbook](https://ua-libraries-research-data-services.github.io/UALIB_ScholarlyAPI_Cookbook) is an open online book containing short scholarly API code examples (i.e., “recipes”) that demonstrate how to work with various scholarly web service APIs.
-This repository is a publicly available archive of recipes previously in the Scholarly API Cookbook.
+> This repository is a publicly available archive of recipes previously in the Scholarly API Cookbook.
 As of now, this archive includes Matlab, Mathematica, and C recipes.
+They are not being maintained nor updated.
+Please see the the [University of Alabama Libraries Scholarly API Cookbook](https://ua-libraries-research-data-services.github.io/UALIB_ScholarlyAPI_Cookbook) for current tutorials.

 ## License and Reuse